An1matedDavid/pygame_chess/README.md

 add features.

-The game should be in a state that allows for complicated AI's which are able to leverage AI in decision-making.
+The game should be in a state that allows for complicated AI's which are able to leverage ML in decision-making.
+The intention is an exercise for the developer, not a globally optimal chess AI.